Posted on April 01, 2020

 Then, you might ask students to reflect and journal in response to the question: Have you ever been labeled, stereotyped, or otherwise misunderstood by others?
 (This might not necessarily have been on the basis of ethnicity; for example, in the Chinese story "Timid as a Mouse," a young man desperately tries to overcome his reputation for shyness.)
 How did it feel?
 What did you do, or not do?

-Finally, discuss: Have you every misunderstood, labeled, or stereotyped someone else?
+Finally, discuss: Have you ever misunderstood, labeled, or stereotyped someone else?
 This is a difficult question, but one way to look for possible answers is to recall certain memories: Has another person surprised you by being different from what you expected?
 What did you expect?
 What surprised you?

 - It's a Chick, Not a Dog: A very different story of an unexpected friendship: a girl chronicles her mother's friendship with a chick